Table of Contents

-Chris McKitterick is Director of the Center for the Study of Science Fiction and teaches SF, creative writing, and technical communication at KU.
-He has been a professional writer for 17 years, an editor for nearly that long, managed a documentation team for 3 years, and currently freelances for a variety of publishers.
-He writes not just SF stories and novels, but also astronomy articles, technical documents, gaming supplements, scholarly articles, nonfiction, journalism, fiction, and even poetry.
+Chris McKitterick is a science-fiction writer and scholar.
+He's Director of the Center for the Study of Science Fiction at KU, where he teaches SF, creative writing, and technical communication.
+He has been a professional writer and editor for nearly 20 years, writing not just SF stories and novels but also game supplements, web content, astronomy articles, scientific and technical documents, scholarly articles, nonfiction, journalism, poetry, even song lyrics.
 He edits magazines, websites, and more.
 Feel free to mine his experience for tips and advice about writing, editing, and the SF industry.

-If you have questions, need assistance, or just want to chat about SF, visit me in my office (3040 Wescoe, Lawrence campus).
+If you have questions, need assistance, or just want to chat about SF, visit me in my office.
 You can phone me or drop me email any time.
 If I'm not in the office, please leave a message.
-It might take a little time to respond to email longer if I'm out of town or in the middle of a project, so don't wait until the last minute!
+It might take a little time to respond to email if I'm out of town or in the middle of a project, so don't wait until the last minute!

 Other contact info:

 Go to this page to meet other people at the Center for the Study of Science Fiction.

 Other times by appointment: I am often in my office when not in class and almost always available via email.